-Today was my last day hiking — for now — on the Florida Trail.
-I’m anxious to get back home, but also sad to leave.
+I’ve almost reached Orlando on this first hike along the Florida Trail.
+But I had to stop at the end of the day today.
+While I’m anxious to get back home, I’m also sad to leave.
 It’s so wonderful to be out in nature every day, and to see beautiful sights and meet great folks.

-After just a few miles the road was blocked by a gate, though.
-A park employee was there and told them they couldn’t continue on to Hwy.
-60 for a few more weeks; the gate was staying closed until then.
+After just a few miles, the road was blocked by a gate, though.
+A park employee was there and told them they couldn’t continue on this gravel road for a few more weeks; the gate was staying closed until then.
 I think it had something to do with hunting.
-Mike and Mary were willing to drive me all the way around on the highways to my car, but I asked the park lady if she could help get me back.
+Mike and Mary were willing to drive me all the way around on the highway to my car, but I asked the park lady if she could help get me back.
 She said yes, so I bid Mike and Mary good-bye and rode a few more miles with the park employee.
 I had her drop me off when I saw Duck hiking.
 I knew I had enough daylight hours to make it back to the car and wanted to bid him adieu.